Multi-Output Convolution Spectral Mixture for Gaussian Processes: Experiments

-Table \ref{tab:t_exp1} summarizes the performance of the considered kernel methods.
-The MOCSM kernel consistently achieves the lowest MAE on the artificial and the real world datasets.
+Table \ref{tab:t_exp1} summarizes the performance of the considered kernel methods on the artificial and the real world datasets.
+The MOCSM kernel consistently achieves the lowest MAE.
 Predictions obtained using the SE-LMC and Mat\'ern-LMC kernels are very bad especially for extrapolation (Integral, Derivative signals, Temperature, and Sliding mean Ozone concentration) even if the methods achieve a good MAE.
 With these kernels it is very hard to find any valid pattern in the data.
-We use the temperature in Marsta, the sliding mean Ozone concentration in Norr Malma, and the radiation in Norr Malma as tasks to perform long range extrapolation.
+We use the temperature in Marsta, the sliding mean Ozone concentration in Norr Malma, and the radiation in Norr Malma as tasks to perform extrapolation.